TatianaTylosky/mentor-material/mentor-field-guide.md

 Don’t be afraid to be honest with your student about the time commitment required to succeed.
 Taking a Thinkful course is like attending graduate school part time.
 Talk with your student about their work schedule and other commitments.
 Help them manage their time and encourage them reserve blocks on their calendar to devote to course work.
 This is an awesome undertaking and they must respect their own commitment to [the process] (http://norvig.com/21-days.html).

-_"At this point a look of fear and of being overwhelmed sets in and I assure them that they are gonna knock it out of the park.
+>_"At this point a look of fear and of being overwhelmed sets in and I assure them that they are gonna knock it out of the park.
 I'll usually tell them to not memorized specifics but memorize the concepts.” -Derek Fogge, Thinkful Mentor_

 Remind students of resources to lean on outside of mentor sessions, a.k.a. #slack/stackoverflow/office-hours.
 Finally, set a specific goal for your student to achieve by your next meeting.

-*’Roll Up Your Sleeves’ Work*
+#####’Roll Up Your Sleeves’
 Time: 0 - 20 MINUTES

 While you will spend a large portion of this session simply talking with your new students we encourage you to be “as hands on as possible” during this session.
 Working through a screen-shared exercise may help to overcome any intimidation, increase curiosity and maintain excitement!
 Playing with code during a first session is especially important for students who are brand-new to programming or who may less clear about their goals.
 Below we’ve listed some activities to use with your students during your time together.

+####After Your First Session
 **Completing Session Records**
 Time: 10 MINUTES